wormholer/KAP-manual/en/model/computed_column.en.md

 **Implicit Query** is not enabled by default.
 To enable it you'll need to add `kylin.query.transformers=io.kyligence.kap.query.util.ConvertToComputedColumn` in `KYLIN_HOME/conf/kylin.properties`

-#### Rule using Computed Column##
+#### Rules on Computed Column##

-· As of KAP 2.4.3, computed column can only be defined on face table (cannot be defined on dimension nor cross tables)
+· As of KAP 2.4.3, computed column can only be defined on face table (cannot be defined on dimension nor cross tables).

 · Under one project, there is one-to-one mapping between computed column and expression defined.
 That means under different models, computed column with same name can be defined on the condition that two computed columns share the same expression.

 · Under one project, computed column cannot have the duplicated column with column on source table.

 ## Advanced Function##